osrf/tensorflow_object_detector/README.md

 If you want to try any other ML model:

-1. Download any Object Detection Models from the Tensorflow Object detection API and place it in `data/models/`.
+1. Download any Object Detection Models from the Tensorflow Object detection API.
 You can find the models in tensorflow Object Detection Model Zoo: https://github.com/tensorflow/models/blob/master/object_detection/g3doc/detection_model_zoo.md.
 Extract the `tar.gz` file.

-2. Edit the MODEL_NAME and LABEL_NAME in detect_ros.py.
-By default it is `ssd_mobilenet_v1_coco_11_06_2017` with `mscoco_label_map.pbtxt` respectively.
+2. Edit the parameters in any of the launch file.
+If no parameters are provided then, `ssd_mobilenet_v2_coco_2018_03_29` is downloaded and stored in `~/data/models`.